jesusv916/text-encryptor/README.md

 # Text encryptor

-Website with the intention of encrypt your messages and decrypt then whenever you want.
+Website with the intention of encrypt your messages and decrypt them whenever you want.

 Made with: